driusan/gob/CONTRIBUTING.md

 that they interact with the implementation in the truetype implementation..

 #### Background:
-- background-image related properties (-repeat, -attachment, -position) not supported.
-Defaults to acting as if the repeat is "none", not "repeat", as the spec says it should.

-These will probably need an RGBA image allocated and drawn in RenderableDOMElement (for non-layout passes).
-The x/image/draw.Copy function should cover most of the work.
+- background-image-attachment and background-image-position not supported.

+Attachment: fixed would require re-rendering the page for every scroll event.
+It's probably not realistic until the layout/draw is more separated (see note in z-index property.). image-position should just involve doing the math in RenderableDomElement.getCSSBox.

 #### Text Properties:
 - missing word-spacing